mhgreen/openbuilds-parts/README.md

 #### NEMA 17 extended mount

 Used with a dual shaft NEMA 17 stepper to drive belts using the 13mm bearing brackets.
 Mounted on Misumi 5 series extrusions with brackets.
 There is an example assembly and picture in the part folder.
+Mounted to extrusion with four Misumi brackets: http://us.misumi-ec.com/vona2/detail/110300437260/?HissuCode=HBLFSN5&PNSearch=HBLFSN5&Keyword=HBLFSN5.

 ### Example assemblies